Skip to content

 WARNING

-KernelSU module is NOT supported to be installed in custom recovery!!
+KernelSU module is NOT supported to be installed via a Custom Recovery!

 Customization